Nicola Heaps, one of our nursing experts, appeared in court in July this year. The case related to...

 - To speak to one of the team, an expert, or for more information please contact us

 Contact our office

 Make an enquiry

 PhD, BSc (Hons) Occupational Therapy, PGC Clinical Research

 I qualified as an Occupational Therapist in 2002 and specialised in the field of adult physical disability.
-My clinical experience includes chronic obstructive pulmonary disease and other long term conditions, pain, fatigue, trauma and orthopaedics, addiction and dependency, care of the elderly and falls, cognitive dysfunction and general surgery.
+My clinical experience includes chronic obstructive pulmonary disease and other long term conditions, pain, fatigue, trauma and orthopaedics, addiction and dependency, gastroenterology and liver disease, care of the elderly and falls, cognitive dysfunction and general surgery (including stoma care).

 I am skilled at assessing the client in relation to their physical, cognitive and psychosocial functioning, as well as their environment and housing needs.
 I am competent in implementing a variety of treatment techniques including fatigue management, anxiety management and education strategies to minimise the effects of cognitive dysfunction.
 I have worked with both children and adults and their carers covering a breadth of functional disability and long term conditions.

 In 2012 I became the first Occupational Therapist to graduate from Newcastle School of medicine with a PhD ‘Exploring the function of people with liver disease’ and became a British College of Occupational Therapy Merit Award winner for contribution to Occupational Therapy in 2013.
 I am published in international therapy and medical journals for my research in long term conditions, fatigue, pain and functional ability.